edwardtanguay/typescript66/README.md

 # typescript66

-Develop minimal single-page app in Visual Studio with TypeScript and SASS, but not complicated Webpack, etc.
+Develop minimal single-page app in Visual Studio with TypeScript and SASS, but no complicated Webpack, etc.

 **Technologies:**